Emergency Dentist — Fresno, CA

 Your Dental Pain

 Our team understands that the very nature of an emergency is inconvenience and anxiety.
 As your dedicated family dental healthcare providers, we’re here for you in these stressful times.
-Please call our dental office immediately to request emergency dentistry in Fresno, CA if you experience a severe toothache, knocked out a tooth, badly damaged teeth, or find yourself in any other precarious dental situation.
+Please call our dental office immediately to request emergency dentistry in Fresno, CA if you experience a severe toothache, knocked-out tooth, badly damaged teeth, or find yourself in any other precarious dental situation.
 We do our very best to see emergency cases the same day they call in.
 If you experience intense bleeding or your emergency extends beyond dental care, please go to the nearest emergency room for assistance first.

 - Complete Menu of Services in One Location